josephryan/alien_index/README.md

 > bacterial, plant, or fungal clades (Fig. 2 and fig. S2A).
 Genes with
 > 0 < AI < 45 were designated indeterminate, because their phylogenetic
 > analysis may or may not confidently support a foreign origin."

+And here is the description of the score itself described in the supplement of the same paper:

+> Alien Index (AI) as given by the formula AI = log((Best E-value for Metazoa)
+> + e-200) - log((Best E-value for Non- Metazoa) + e-200).
+If no hits were
+> found, the E-value was set to 1.
+Thus, AI is allowed to vary in the interval
+> between +460 and -460, being positive when top non-metazoan hits yielded
+> better E-values than the top metazoan ones.
+Entries with incomplete taxonomy,
+> such as X-ray structures, or hits belonging to the same phylum as the query
+> sequence (i.e, Rotifera, Arthropoda or Nematoda), were excluded from the
+> analysis.
+The top four BLASTP hits were used to assign the consensus
+> taxonomic placement of each query sequence.
+Tables S1 and S3 summarize the
+> results of BLASTP searches.
+Based on AI, genes were classified as foreign
+> (AI ≥ 45), indeterminate (0<AI<45), or metazoan (AI ≤ 0).
+All sequences
+> coding for proteins composed of multiple repeated units (such as TPR, NHL,
+> FG-GAP, and Kelch repeats, found in all kingdoms) with AI ≥ 45 were
+> re-assigned to the indeterminate category, because their relative BLASTP
+> scores can vary significantly when minor changes in each repeat unit
+> propagate throughout the entire protein length.

 prerequisite
 ============